Network Device Vendor Management in rConfig V8

 - Verify the vendor exists in the vendors collection

-- If vendor doesn’t exist, create it following the adding vendors procedure
+- If it doesn’t exist, create it following the adding vendors procedure

 - Refresh the device form and verify the vendor now appears